 Down the main halls, extending east and west from the rotunda, a warren of galleries exhibit a bountiful collection of European art, including paintings by Rembrandt, Monet, Van Gogh and DaVinci’s Ginevra de’ Benci, the only portrait by Leonardo DaVinci in the Western Hemisphere.

-As a writer with a narrative bent I enjoyed the collection of 20th century narrative paintings by the likes of Wood, Wyeth and Hopper.
+As a writer I enjoyed the collection of 20th century narrative paintings by the likes of Wood, Wyeth and Hopper.
 As a designer, my wife preferred the modern and contemporary collection in the I.M.
 Pei designed East Building, including Pollock, Warhol and Calder.

-Yes, we Americans are just as capable of turning out timeless masterpieces.
+Yes, we Americans are just as capable of turning out timeless masterpieces as those hoary old Europeans.
 Our contributions are just as memorable.
 It’s true.
 We’re good enough, we’re smart enough, and, doggonit, people like us!

-The National Gallery helped to soothe and lift our spirits and rekindle our national pride.
+The National Gallery helped to soothe and lift my spirits and rekindle my national pride.

 Washington has the power to uplift you because it is not just the seat of our national government.
-In addition, it offers a rich cultural mélange.
-The city is home to more than 50 museums, five national libraries, 130 professional theatre companies, and literally hundreds of live music venues.
+It also offers a rich cultural mélange.
+The city is home to more than 50 museums, five national libraries, 130 professional theater companies, and hundreds of live music venues.

 Washington has a particular penchant for jazz.
 Outside of New York City and New Orleans, no other American city embraces jazz so enthusiastically.
 In the District of Columbia itself there are more than 40 jazz clubs.
 In the surrounding metro area there are 30 more.